 Now it's time to get the framework installed on your computer that allows you to push that TWRP image file to your phone.
 You'll need Google's SDK Platform-Tools standalone package, which gives you the required ADB and Fastboot commands.
 Everything is included in one neat and tidy folder, so that keeps things dead simple — no confusing drivers to install:

 Now, your phone and computer are both ready to accept any Fastboot commands required for installing your own custom files, such as the TWRP image.
 Your phone should still be sitting on the Fastboot Menu main screen at this time, which means you'll now need to open a command window in the platform-tools folder on your computer.
 Hit up the link below to get that set up, then you're almost done here.

-Finally, it's time to take that TWRP image file (twrp.img) you downloaded earlier and transfer it over to the platform-tools folder on your computer and to the "Download" folder on your phone as well.
-Once the file is located in both locations, you'll then get to execute a quick Fastboot command that allows you to temporarily boot into TWRP.
+Finally, it's time to take that TWRP image file (twrp.img) you downloaded earlier and transfer it over to the platform-tools folder on your computer.
+Once the file is in the correct location, you'll then get to execute a quick Fastboot command that allows you to temporarily boot into TWRP.

 With a command window opened up within the platform-tools folder, type the following command, then press enter.